 After grade school teacher Paul’s girlfriend breaks up with him right before Christmas, he has no interest in joy or holiday spirit.
 But when he learns that a rival from drama school is staging a Nativity play at a rival school, Paul plans his own show, and lies about a famous Hollywood producer who is going to turn his Nativity show into a feature film.
 When the lie gets out of hand so does, well, everything.
 Hilarity and musical numbers abound!

 Year: 2011 Rating: PG Run Time: 1 hr 37 min

-The only entirely animated film on this list, Arthur Christmas pulls back the curtain on how exactly Santa is able to deliver presents to every child in the world on Christmas Eve with the help of his sons, elves, and some fancy technology.
+The animated film Arthur Christmas pulls back the curtain on how exactly Santa is able to deliver presents to every child in the world on Christmas Eve with the help of his sons, elves, and some fancy technology.
 When Santa’s operation slips up and one child in the world is left without presents, it’s up to Santa’s goofy and kindhearted son Arthur to save Christmas!